 House committee is responsible for the logistics, co-ordination and management of all Union events, particularly Friday night debates.
 Committee members have a chance to meet and talk to all the speakers and socialise with a wide variety of members in the Reading Room after debates and addresses.
 They work with the Steward.
 The committee is elected every term.

 Social committee plans and organises the Union's social events.
 This is the perfect role for anyone interested in getting involved with the creative and social side of theUnion.
 They work with the Social Secretary.
-Three members are elected annually.
+Three members are elected termly.

 Rules committee helps the Returning Officer to run elections and ensures that theUnion runs fairly.
 These members are elected whenever there is a vacancy.